 Don’t Use Multisite to Manage Very Different WordPress Sites

-WordPress Multisite emerged at a time when there just weren’t a lot of good options for managing multiple and very different WordPress sites.
+WordPress multisite emerged at a time when there weren’t a lot of good options for managing multiple and very different WordPress sites.
 Fortunately, there are a lot of great options available today to help address this need.
-So if you find yourself in the position where you are managing many different WordPress sites, you should look into management plugins like Jetpack and ManageWP.
+If you find yourself in the position where you are managing many different WordPress sites, you should look into management plugins like Jetpack and ManageWP.
 These let you run distinct WordPress instances and centrally managed them all through an intuitive dashboard.
 You can typically use them to monitor the current status of your sites, globally apply updates across all of your sites, and perform other general maintenance functions like backups.